 Roger Steffens tells a not dissimilar story in the preface to the just published So Much Things To Say, a marvelous oral history of Marley's life and times.
 A resident of

-Berkeley, Steffens saw The Harder They Come about the time I heard it, and he too journeyed to Trench Town Records where he too bought the soundtrack.
+Berkeley, Steffens saw The Harder They Come about the time I heard the soundtrack, and he too journeyed to Trench Town Records where he too bought the album.
 He was similarly grabbed, over the years has become the leading Marley authority, and like me came to value reggae as not just a wonderful musical genre but a very special way to see the world.

 Oral histories can be messy, but that is why they can be far more illuminating than straight nonfiction prose.
 In the case of So Much Things To Say, this format and the sometimes contradictory memories of Bob render a humanness to a man who has been endlessly mythologized.